oicr-gsi/niassa-docs/2.0.2/pipeline.md

 	steps in workflows on a pre-existing sge cluster.
 * WhiteStar is a synchronous workflow engine used by Niassa developers to debug.
 It runs steps locally via Bash.
-* WhiteStar-sge runs steps on a local sge cluster.
+* WhiteStar-AGE runs steps on a local Sun Grid Engine (or equivalent) cluster.

 ## Workflows